linagora/tmail-flutter/docs/adr/0089-fix-unexpected-logout-on-poor-network.md

 On mobile OIDC, `_authenticationClient.refreshingTokensOIDC()` calls `_appAuth.token()` via MethodChannel (native AppAuth SDK — not Dio).
 Network failure from native SDK propagates as `PlatformException` or `FlutterAppAuthPlatformException`.
 Neither is a `DioException`, so both bypass the inner `on DioException catch` and reach the outer `catch`.
 The old `else` branch called `err.copyWith(error: e)`, preserving the stale 401.

-### Bug 2 — `handleGetSessionFailure` logs out for any exception type (mobile only)
+### Bug 2 — `handleGetSessionFailure` logs out for any exception type

 `lib/features/base/reloadable/reloadable_controller.dart`

 On app start/resume, `getSessionAction()` fetches JMAP session.
 On mobile, `GetSessionInteractor` falls back to Hive cache on failure.
 If cache is empty (fresh install or wiped by Bug 1's `cachingManager.clearAll()`), `GetSessionFailure(ConnectionTimeout)` is emitted.
 The handler called `clearDataAndGoToLoginPage()` unconditionally for all exception types. `validateUrgentException` does not include `ConnectionTimeout`, `SocketError`, or `UnknownRemoteException`, so these fall through and cause logout.
-Web does not use Hive session cache, so the original logout-on-failure behaviour is correct there.

 ## Decision